 The ATO will always identify you to ensure that they are speaking to the correct person.
 This means that they’ll be looking to verify you on the phone and will ask for your name, address, date of birth as well as some further supporting questions such as details from a previous letter you may have received from the tax office.

-Once they’ve established this, provide them with the penalty details so that they can look this up within their database to ensure that both parties are dealing with the same issue.
+Once they’ve established this, provide them with the failure to lodge penalty details so that they can look this up within their database to ensure that both parties are dealing with the same issue.

-Step 3 – Explain Your Case & Why They Should Remit You
+Step 3 – Explain Your Case & Why They Should Remit Your Failure To Lodge Penalty

 In our experience, whilst the tax office is generally quite generous with remissions, they’re not handing these out like candy.
-A legitimate reason for requesting a remission is key in ensuring that they honour your request.
+A legitimate reason for requesting a remission of your failure to lodge penalty is key in ensuring that they honour your request.
 A lot of our clients have encountered issues with their accountant, processes, software or have fallen into serious illness over an extended period of time.
 You must find a way to prove to them (honestly) that you had not purposely failed to meet your obligations simply because you couldn’t be bothered or actively disregarded doing it.

 Safe Harbour provisions can also apply if you have an accountant or registered tax/BAS agent if the following two conditions apply: